 McKinney real estate is some of the most expensive in Texas, although McKinney house values don't compare to the most expensive real estate in the U.S.

 McKinney is a decidedly white-collar city, with fully 87.82% of the workforce employed in white-collar jobs, well above the national average.
 Overall, McKinney is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in McKinney who work in management occupations (15.09%), sales jobs (13.71%), and office and administrative support (12.37%).

 Also of interest is that McKinney has more people living here who work in computers and math than 95% of the places in the US.

-McKinney is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, McKinney is a great place for families with children to consider.
+First of all, many other families with children live here, making McKinney a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, McKinney has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, McKinney’s overall crime rate is lower than average for the country.

-McKinney is a very ethnically-diverse city.
+McKinney is an extremely ethnically-diverse city.
 The people who call McKinney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McKinney residents report their race to be White, followed by Black or African-American.
 McKinney also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.34% of the city’s residents.
+People of Hispanic or Latino origin account for 19.24% of the city’s residents.
 Important ancestries of people in McKinney include Irish, English, Italian, and French .

 The most common language spoken in McKinney is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.